Luisgarchi/TScmdChess/README.md

 ### 3.3.
 User Experience

 Introducing files and ranks surrounding the board representation would simplify position calculation for users.
 Additionally, incorporating a checkerboard pattern onto the board interface would facilitate easier identification of square positions for users, thereby enhancing the overall usability of the application.
+Lastly, including a "quit" command that the user(s) can type to exit the application prematurely.